Malphaet/liblsockets/Readme.md

 + @ref todo
 + Aim at the 0 leak
 + Do the test on all other combination TCP unix, UDP inet.
-+ Correct the send/receive/splitting syntax ('\0' or such seems better)
 + Verbosity is not such a great idea

 ### Cosmetic